 - Bentonville Campus

 - Adult Education Center

 - Washington County Center

 - Regional Technology Center

-- The Jones Trust Center
+- The Jones Center for Families

 - The Center for Nonprofits at St. Mary's

-• All other NWACC classes, offices and activities except for the Early College Experience (ECE) classes.
+- All other NWACC classes, offices and activities except for the Early College Experience (ECE) classes.
 (See the separate policy on the following page that applies to the Early College Experience (ECE) classes.)